baccrie/Capstone-Portfolio-Project-at-ALTSchool-Africa/README.md

 # Locale API

 Locale is a developer tool for anyone who needs to know Nigeria, geographically at least.
 Locale’s API shows you all of Nigeria’s regions, states, and local government areas(LGAs).
-Locale is looking to be a very useful tool for the thousands of businesses building for Nigeria’s 200M+ population size. ",
+Locale is looking to be a very useful tool for the thousands of businesses building for Nigeria’s 200M+ population size.

-This is an Locale Application built using Node.js and express framework, which provides geographical information, specifically for regions, states and local governments and several other metadatas.
+The Application is built using Node.js and express framework using MongoDB, which provides geographical information, specifically for regions, states and local governments and several other metadatas.

 This API uses a database of location data and a caching mechanism for better performance.
 You will need an API key for authorization.
 The API endpoints and functionality can be found below.